KW0114/Pewlett-Hackard-Analysis/README.md

 * Once I include those born in 1953 though, that's when the number starts to skyrocket.
 So they will not have much time before the vacancies start to pile up.

+* In the long run, there will not be enough existing employees to mentor the ones who are going to be hired.
+Even if they promote internally as mentioned before, that will just create the same amount of openings as before, just for lower level positions.
+There is always a chance that their criteria for retirement doesn't match what actually happens (i.e. some employees reitre early, others may retire late).